-By studying and following the words of Christ, we allow the Holy Spirit to guide us into spiritual understanding.
-And once we set our will to do this, Jesus promises that we will inherit the reward of ruling in the Kingdom of God.
+By studying and following the words of Christ, we allow the Holy Spirit to guide us into greater spiritual understanding.
+And once we set our will to do this, Jesus promises that we will inherit the reward of rulership in the Kingdom of God.

 ‘Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me.
 ‘He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne.
 ‘He who has an ear, let him hear what the Spirit says to the churches.'"

 Finally, let’s read how the apostle John summarized the rewards God gives to those who obey and follow Jesus Christ:

 And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
 Unto him that loved us, and washed us from our sins in his own blood, And hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
 Amen (Revelation 1:5-6 — KJV).

 Think About This

 God promised to turn Judas Iscariot into an eternally-living king who will rule over the Kingdom of God.
 And if you are a born-again Christian, God will do the same thing to you, even if you were a sinner like Judas.

 100 Pope John Paul II, Apostolic Exhortation RECONCILIATION AND PENANCE, dated December 2nd, 1984.

 101 http://www.sacred-texts.com/jud/josephus/war-6.htm Book 6, Chapter 9, paragraph 3

 102 The Jewish historian Josephus claimed that 1,100,000 people were killed during the siege; while 97,000 were captured and enslaved.